 What will happen if a carer can’t get to me due to weather?

 Every effort is made to get to all our clients who are dependent on us for their personal care, meals etc in the event of bad weather.
-However the times of the visit may be changed, in to order to ensure that our staff are safe.
-We do have a list of backup drivers with suitable vehicles and are confident in bad weather driving, who we can call upon to help if the weather is extremely bad.
+Appropriate risk assessments will be carried out to ensure our staff are safe.
 We will keep you informed at all times during any bad weather.

 How will I recognise a Haven Homecare worker?

-Although our carers do not wear uniform, all of our carers wear a Haven Homecare identification badge with their photograph attached.
-If you are at all concerned about the carer, do not give them access and ring us on the numbers supplied for clarification.
+Although we don't wear uniforms, all of our support staff carry a Haven Homecare identification badge with their photograph attached.
+If you are at all concerned about someone, do not give them access and ring us on the numbers supplied for clarification.

 Prospective staff are asked to complete an application form and come for a face to face interview.
-Once offered a position at least 2 references are taken up and a Police check (DBS) is carried out.
-All of our staff complete an induction course and undertake a period of shadowing with an experienced carer.
-All new staff are subject to a three month trial period and receive regular supervision and training .
+Once offered a position, a minimum of 2 references are taken up and a Police check (DBS) is carried out.
+All of our staff complete an induction course and undertake a period of shadowing with an experienced worker.
+All new staff are subject to a three month trial period and receive regular supervision and training.

 How do I fund my home care service?